ularc/user-docs/usecases/chest_xray.rst

 - ``num_training_steps = 131``
 - ``num_validation_steps = 33``

-After training, we will want to count the number of mispredictions per
+After training, we will want to count the number of mispredictions from each model

 .. code-block:: python